John McGrew

+Career

 McGrew trained at the Chouinard Art Institute, and joined the Warner Bros. background department shortly after graduation.
 When Chuck Jones (a fellow Chouinard alumnus) was promoted to director in 1938, he soon became dissatisfied at the backgrounds being provided for the cartoons.
 At this stage, the animation units did not have their own layout artists or background painters (with the exception of Bob Clampett's unit, which was technically a separate studio; Clampett's background designer, Elmer Plummer was effectively the first Warner Bros. layout artist, though he never officially held the title), and a separate department was tasked with providing background elements for each of the studio's three main units.
 The directors were generally not given any say in what backgrounds they were provided with.
 Eventually, Jones gained permission from studio head Leon Schlesinger to take a layout artist and background painter for his own unit, and Jones picked McGrew as layout artist, with Paul Julian serving as background painter.
 The experiment proved a success, and the backgrounds department was soon disbanded, with directors choosing their own layout and background artists.

 Previously, the studio's backgrounds had been considered to be somewhat unattractive by Jones, using a fairly mundane style with muted colors (which Jones disparagingly referred to as "shit-brindle").
 Under McGrew and his contemporary layout artists (including Thomas McKimson in Robert Clampett's unit, along with Owen Fitzgerald and then Hawley Pratt in Friz Freleng's unit), the animators pioneered a far more abstract method of drawing the backgrounds, which set them apart from competing studios such as Disney.
 While Jones's subsequent layout designers, Earl Klein and later Robert Gribbroek would return to a more normal style of background design, his most famous layout man, Maurice Noble took up an abstract style that in many ways resembled McGrew's earlier work.

 After leaving the studio, McGrew entered the Navy, and after the end of World War II, continued to work as an artist and occasional animator.
 However, McGrew's career in the United States was effectively ended when his former background painter, Gene Fleury testified to the House Un-American Activities Committee that he and his wife had seen several fellow artists, including McGrew when they were attending Communist Party meetings.
 While McGrew had not been an active member of several years, this was enough to get him added to the blacklist.
 In the wake of this, McGrew began touring Europe with his artwork, and eventually settled in France, where he would spend the rest of his life, painting and also giving concerts with the French cello player André Gonnet.
 He was living in Le Bois d'Oingt, near Lyon, at the time of his death.